lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

     ...
 }
 ```
 The integer index identifies the function.
 The float is the number to map the function within the normalized interval [0, 1].
 Encoded genotypes use this float to map all functions optimizing the maximal distance among functions into the interval.
 That's a critical issue for the automatic characterization of genotypes by machine learning techniques.
 To maintain coherence of the catalogue, once numbered, a function can never use a different index.
 Index numbers never can be shared with other functions.

+### Enconded function index generation
-The floats are generated using a golden angle iteration mapped on the [0, 1] interval using this formula:
+Encoded function indexes are generated using a golden angle iteration mapped on the [0, 1] interval using this formula:

 <img src="formulae/functions_encoded_index.svg" width="180">